AlexJPereira/osu-favorites-downloader/README.md

 <img src="./public/assets/icon.png" alt="logo" width="200" align="right"/>

 Project made with Electron for the functionalities and React for the interface.
-Unofficial Osu Favorite Downloader is a program to download the user's favorites maps of the musical game [Osu!](Https://osu.ppy.sh/home) with just one click.
+Unofficial Osu Favorites Downloader is a program to download the user's favorites maps of the musical game [Osu!](Https://osu.ppy.sh/home) with just one click.

 ## How to use